Rithik53/azure-functions-ef6-blog-/_posts/2025-11-13-azure-functions-v1-ef6-incidents.md

 ```
 InnerException Level 2:
-The INSERT statement conflicted with the FOREIGN KEY constraint 'FK_ICubePayment_UserProfile'.
+The INSERT statement conflicted with the FOREIGN KEY constraint 'FK_Payment_UserProfile'.
 The conflict occurred in database '...', table 'dbo.UserProfiles', column 'UserId'.
 ```

 So EF was complaining about:
 - Concurrent operations on the same DbContext, and
-- Foreign key conflicts, where ICubePayment was pointing to a UserProfile that wasn't there (or not yet committed)
+- Foreign key conflicts, where a Payment record was pointing to a UserProfile that wasn't there (or not yet committed)

 Again, restarting the function app would make it disappear for a while, which initially reinforced our "host issue causes everything" narrative.
 But this was a separate bug.